Zhe-LIU-Imagine/MRMS_online/readme.txt

 APPLICATIONS

-  The code contains the main applications (MRMS_comparison).
+  The code contains the main applications (MRMS_comparison.cpp).
 It shows the result of comparison for RANSAC, Match Selection, Match Refinement and MR+MS.

 For more information, please contact zhe.liu@enpc.fr